sunilsrikumar/sunilsrikumar.github.io/about.md

 ### Childhood & college day

 Wowww.
 I got high on my childhood in home town Maujaha- Supaul, Bihar.
 Finest phase of my life – If God will ask me “What you want?”.
 I would say – I want to go back in my childhood and join “Rajkiya Madhya Vidyalaya Maujaha” and then “College of Commerce, Patna”.
-I had lot of fun and amazing days in academic days.
+I had lot of fun and amazing time in academic days.

 ### Favourite movie